 Call your doctor if you have any of these other warning signs:

-A lymph node that is very large, an inch or more in diameter
+A lymph node that is very large (an inch or more across the middle)

 A lymph node that feels hard, like a stone